Updated April 19, 2021

 Knee health is a topic near and dear to my heart as I’ve had surgery in both of my knees – and I love to hike, especially with my camera.
-So, how do you keep your knees in shape so you can enjoy outdoor photography even more?
+So, how do you keep your knees in shape so you can enjoy outdoor photography pain free?
 Here are some ways you can keep your knees happy while exploring nature with your camera.

 Some of the links mentioned below are affiliate links, which means that if you choose to make a purchase from the link, I will earn a small commission.
 This commission comes at no additional cost to you, and it helps support this website.
 Thanks!